saranettle/sunscribe/README.md

 So far, npm start is resulting in a develoment build that is compiling fully.
 Ok, nice!

 In terms of next steps, I will create the front end design of this application, without entirely thinking about form submissions and user authentication.

+Currently working on front end design of this application:
+For page routing, I had to manually install "react-router-dom"